6 Ways to Make Money Renting Out Your Space

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

 So we decided to rent out one of our spare rooms on Airbnb.
-And in two years hosting on Airbnb, we made over $18,000 from a room that would’ve gone mostly unused.
+In two years hosting on Airbnb, we made over $18,000 from a room that would’ve gone mostly unused.

-Now that we’ve had a baby we’ve stopped renting out the room, but that doesn’t mean I’ve stopped looking at other ways to optimize my unused space to make extra money.
+Now that we had a baby we’ve stopped renting out the room, but that doesn’t mean I’ve stopped looking at other ways to optimize my unused space to make extra money.